Table of Contents[Hide][Show]

 - No hats or head coverings.
 (Please note: if you wear a head covering for religious or medical reasons, you may wear it in your passport photo.
-You will need to submit a signed statement detailing that it is what you wear daily as part of your recognized religions traditional attire or a doctor’s signed statement outlining medical need.)
+You will need to submit a signed statement confirming that you wear the head covering daily as part of the tradition attire for your recognized religions or a doctor’s signed statement outlining medical need.)

 - No uniforms or camouflage allowed.

 - Put those AirPods in their case.
-No headphones or wireless hands-free devices can be worn.
+No headphones or wireless hands-free devices can show in the photo.

 How to Take a Passport Photo

 Honestly, taking the photo is the easiest part.
 With the capabilities of iPhones and other mobile devices, quality photos are in your hands at all times.
-The sizing, cropping and maintaining all passport photo requirements is the hard part.
+Sizing, cropping and meeting of the other passport photo requirements is the hard part.

 Enter apps.
-There are many, many app options to make meeting requirements a breeze.
+There are many, many apps that make meeting requirements a breeze.
 Gone are the days of pulling out the millimeter ruler to measure.

 Getting the Size Right

-Passport Photo Booth– You can either import or take your photo in this app for free.
-Use the template guide to ensure that it meets passport photo requirements set by the U.S. Department of State.
-Once you have the picture taken and sized, you can either email it to yourself to print on photo paper, have it printed at your local drugstore OR you can order professional prints for under $6.
+Passport Photo Booth– You can either import a photo or take one in this app for free.
+Use the template guide to ensure your photo meets passport size photo requirements set by the U.S. Department of State.
+Once you have the picture taken and sized, you can either email it to yourself to print on photo paper, have it printed at your local drugstore OR you order professional prints for under $6.

-My Passport Photos– This website (which also has an app that accompanies it) is fantastic for those who may also need visa photos.
-Filtering by country produces easy to follow requirements, and it will guide you through the photo taking process.
+My Passport Photos– This website (there’s also an app) is fantastic for those who may also need visa photos.
+Filtering by country produces easy-to-follow requirements, and it will guide you through the photo taking process.
 Photos will be shipped to you for as low as .99.
-Two passport photos will run you about 5.99 at the time of this writing, half of what you’d pay at a drugstore.
+Two passport photos will run you about $5.99 at the time of this writing, half of what you’d pay at a drugstore.

-EPassportPhoto– Use their super simple tool to upload your photos.
+EPassportPhoto– Upload your photos to this super simple tool.
 With two green lines as an overlay, the app will show you exactly where your face needs to fit and let you know if you aren’t compliant.
 Then just print the correctly-sized photos off at home.

 There are multiple options when it comes to printing passport photos.
-If you have a photo printer or a printer that is capable of printing color photos, you can print them at home for the cost of a few sheets of photo quality paper.
+If you have a photo printer or a printer capable of printing color photos, you can print passport photo sized prints at home for the cost of a few sheets of photo quality paper.

-You can send your order in online to be printed and picked up at your local Walmart, which will run around $8.
+You can submit your order online to be printed and picked up at your local Walmart, which costs about $8.

-You can also put the photo on a memory stick or bring a cord for your phone to your local CVS or Walgreens.
-Use their photo machine to print the photos.
-For this option, it is easiest to create a collage of two side by side on a 4×6 to meet size requirements.
+You can also put the photo on a memory stick or take your phone to your local CVS or Walgreens.
+Use the store’s photo machine to print the photos.
+Please note for this option, it is easiest to create a collage of two photos side by side on a 4×6 to meet size requirements.

 Already ordered an expedited passport and it hasn’t arrived in time?
 Here’s what to do.

-Have you ever taken your own passport photos?
+Have you ever taken your own passport pictures?
 How did they come out?